Transfer of Property in Law

 Real and Personal Property:

-In English law, the property has been divided into real and personal property.
+In English law, property has been divided into real and personal property.
 This division is identical to a great extent to that of immovable or movable.
 The division into real and personal is not based on any logical principle but is a result of the course of legal development in England.

 Real Property: